 Topics: Hazards, Risks, and Disasters, Hazards and Vulnerability, Social Geography

 Keywords: long-term disaster recovery, hazards geography, timeline analysis, qualitative methods, social time

 Presentation File: No File Uploaded

-This research applies the concept of social time in disasters (Neal 1997, 2013) as an analytical tool for exploring pathways to household recovery.
+This study explores chains of events experienced by New Jersey residents in the five years following Hurricane Sandy.
+It applies the concept of social time in disasters (Neal 1997, 2013) as an analytical tool for exploring pathways to household recovery.
 During summer 2017, focus group participants (n=28) in three impacted regions of New Jersey discussed facilitators and barriers to their recovery.
 Afterward, participants used these facilitators and barriers to construct personalized timelines detailing their own household recovery experience.
 This paper describes the multi-step, inductive grounded theory approach used to undertake timeline analysis.
 Preliminary findings show the extent to which key recovery events (e.g., occupancy of damaged housing, multiple displacements, and home elevation) produced variation in recovery timing and outcomes.